INCF/neurohdf/doc/source/region.rst

 coordinate system root coordinate system in the following.

 The root Region node in the NeuroHDF hierarchy contains an affine transformation that might reorder the convention root coordinate system.
-Note that the semantics given to the coordinate axes (their label) applie to the coordinate axes AFTER the affine transformation from its parent coordinate system.
+Note that the semantics given to the coordinate axes (their label) applied to the coordinate axes AFTER the affine transformation from its parent coordinate system.

 We use the `OBO Spatial Ontology <http://obofoundry.org/cgi-bin/detail.cgi?id=spatial>`_ as identifiers to complement the human-readable string identifiers denoting axes interpretation.

-The affine transformation not only specifies the orientation of the axes, but also the location of origo.
-This corresponds to the translation (the translational part of the affine) of origo from the root-convention coordinate system to the Region origo.
-Similarly, we want to know the meaning of origo in the Region coordinate system, such as the anatomically identified location in a template atlas.
-Often, particular neuroanatomical landmarks are used to define the origo.
+The affine transformation not only specifies the orientation of the axes, but also the location of origin.
+This corresponds to the translation (the translational part of the affine) of the origin from the root-convention coordinate system to the Region origin.
+Similarly, we want to know the interpretation of the location of the origin in the Region coordinate system, such as the anatomically identified location in a template atlas.
+Often, particular neuroanatomical landmarks are used to define the origin.
 Optimally, they should be very stable and recognizable across individuals.
-For instance, in the Waxholm space, origo is defined at `Bregma <http://en.wikipedia.org/wiki/Bregm>`_ which is the anatomical point on the skull at which the coronal suture is intersected perpendicularly by the sagittal suture.
+For instance, in the Waxholm space, origin is defined at `Bregma <http://en.wikipedia.org/wiki/Bregm>`_ which is the anatomical point on the skull at which the coronal suture is intersected perpendicularly by the sagittal suture.